Obad94/aws-ec2-quorumstop/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you diagnose and fix common issues with the EC2 Democratic Shutdown System.
+This guide helps you diagnose and fix common issues with AWS EC2 QuorumStop.

 ## 🔍 Quick Diagnosis